nilsmehlhorn/blog/posts/observe-directive/index.md

 I've put together an example on StackBlitz showing the directive in action.
 I think it's even more useful than NgIf combined with the AsyncPipe in certain situations.
 In any case we've learned a lot about structural directives and change detection giving us a better understanding of the framework.

 > If you've got any questions don't hesitate to leave a comment below or ping me on Twitter [@n_mehlhorn](https://twitter.com/n_mehlhorn).
-You can also follow me there or [subscribe to my newsletter](https://nils-mehlhorn.de/newsletter) to see when new articles are coming up and get smaller tips around Angular and web development in general.
+You can also follow me there and [join my mailing list](https://nils-mehlhorn.de/newsletter) to see when new articles are coming up and get smaller tips around Angular and web development in general.

 <iframe
 style="width: 100%; height: 550px"